How sexual crimes are handled in court

 Where the complainant is a child, evidence given to support the prosecution will generally be in the form of a tape-recording of the statement the child gave to police officers.

 A complainant cannot be directly cross-examined by the accused.
 There are restrictions on what sorts of questions a complainant can be asked in court.

 When a complainant gives evidence in court, the court can provide alternative arrangements to make the complainant as comfortable as possible (e.g. evidence can be given by closed-circuit television, so the complainant doesn’t have to be in the court room).
 Also, sometimes at the County Court and Magistrates’ Court, a private room is available for complainants to wait in before their court appearance.
 For more information about the facilities available for complainants, contact Court Network or the criminal registry at the court (see ‘Contacts’).

 If the accused pleads guilty, the complainant does not need to give evidence.

-Any information that identifies a victim of sexual assault cannot be published; this rule takes effect from when the offence is reported to the police.
+Any information that identifies a victim of a sexual offence usually cannot be published.

 Either after a guilty plea or a guilty verdict, the accused will be sentenced.
-The judge may consider a range of factors when sentencing, including aggravation (e.g. the use of weapons, infliction of physical injury, or threats), the accused’s character, the need for punishment, and the need to deter the accused and others from committing offences, as well as the potential for the accused to be rehabilitated.
+The judge or magistrate may consider a range of factors when sentencing, including aggravation (e.g. the use of weapons, infliction of physical injury, or threats), the accused’s character, the need for punishment, and the need to deter the accused and others from committing offences, as well as the potential for the accused to be rehabilitated.

-The judge may also consider the impact of the sexual assault on the victim and those associated with the victim.
+The judge or magistrate may also consider the impact on the victim and those associated with the victim.
 The impact is mainly determined by the victim impact statement.